 Ice Ocean Feedbacks

-Wintertime feedbacks between sea ice and the upper ocean in the Southern Ocean
+Wintertime ice-ocean feedbacks in the Southern Ocean

 Collaborators: Ethan Campbell, Stephen Riser, and Annie Wong

 A fundamental feature of the sea-ice-covered Southern Ocean is the vertical arrangement of cold, fresh surface water over warm, salty deep water.
 In the wintertime, this configuration facilitates a negative feedback to sea ice growth.
 When sea ice grows, it extracts freshwater from the surface ocean, leaving behind dense brine that sinks and churns up sub-surface heat.
 There are two major consequences to this convective process:

 - The upward flux of heat limits the growth of sea ice.
 This is the primary reason sea ice in the Southern Ocean is generally thinner than in the Arctic.
 In extreme cases, the heat that is mixed up from the deep ocean is sufficiently large that melts the overlying sea ice cover leading to the formation of open-ocean polynyas.

 - The flip side to the above process is deep ocean cooling.
 The cooling of the deep ocean is an essential step towards the formation of Antarctic Bottom Water, the dense water mass that occupies most of the global abyssal ocean.
 Equally important, this process helps to insulate the ice-fringed coastline of Antarctica.

 The bulk of my thesis work was focused on better understanding the coupling between winter sea ice growth and deep ocean ventilation across the Southern Ocean.
 To this end, I used in situ under-ice ocean data, mainly from Argo floats and instrumented seals, to characterize the vertical stratification across the Antarctic and to diagnose the efficiency with which sea ice may extract heat from the deep ocean.